maarten-boot/g2g/README.md

 Filter fields are defind in xauth per model, fk fields use <fieldname>__name to seach on the fk name.

-All filter fields currently use only icontains.
+All filter fields currently use only icontains. this does not work for bool fields.

 ## Add/Edit/Delete